France Immigration 2025 | Passeport Talent, Work Visa, French Tech | BleuLex Law

 The EU Blue Card

-The EU Blue Card targets highly qualified workers.
-It offers significant advantages, including intra-EU mobility after 18 months.
+The EU Blue Card targets highly qualified workers and offers intra-EU mobility after 18 months.

 Conditions 2025